DENVER — The victims of a home invasion-type attack are suing a local marijuana equipment store.

 They claim it knew members of an organized criminal ring were targeting its customers, but did nothing about it.

-Dylan Norris and his friend, Brian Monahan said they feared for their lives when they encountered two gunmen trying to break into Norris’ Denver home last December.
+Dylan Norris and his friend said they feared for their lives when they encountered two gunmen trying to break into Norris’ Denver home last December.

 Yulian Rodriguez-Cruz, 25, was arrested and charged with burglary, kidnapping and menacing.